-Biological technicians work in a variety of locations including but not limited to:
+Biological technicians work in a variety of locations, including:

 There are a number of places biological technicians/technologists can find employment.
 They include:

-If you are a high school student considering a career as a biological technician/technologist, you should have strong marks or an interest in:
+If you are considering a career as a biological technician, you should have a strong interest in:

-In most cases, the minimum education requirement to work as a biological technician/technologist is a technical diploma.
-If you are a post-secondary student considering a career as a biological technician/technologist, the following programs are most applicable:
+If you are a post-secondary student considering a career as a biological technician, the following programs are most applicable:

 Growing up on a farm in Saskatchewan, Melanie Towers remembers that she and her brother were frequently encouraged to play outside.
 "I was always out playing in the dirt with snakes, mice, frogs, and lizards, whatever animal I happened to find.
 My parents felt it was important for me to explore the natural world.”
 Those years of exploration led to a love of biology in high school and, many years later, an advanced Biotechnology diploma from the Saskatchewan Institute of Applied Science and Technology.